uom-resquant/modelling_book/docs/08_logistic_regression.md

 </div>
 ```

-The table indicates that, while among citizens only 15% arrestees received a harsher treatment, 27% of arrestees without a citizenship status had the same decision.
+The table indicates that, while only 15% of arrestees received harsher treatment among citizens, 27% of arrestees without citizenship status had the same decision.
 Similarly, while 85% of those with citizenship status were released with a summons, only 73% of those without citizenship status were released.
-This suggests that citizenship status seems to be associated with police treatment, as non-citizen individuals appear to be more likely receive a harsher treatment.
+This suggests that citizenship status seems to be associated with police treatment, as non-citizen individuals appear to be more likely to receive harsher treatment.

 <br>
 </details>

-+ Do male arrestees tend to receive a harsher treatment by the police?
++ Do male arrestees tend to receive harsher treatment by the police?

 <details>
 <summary><i>Reveal answer!</i></summary>